1.3 — Data Visualization

 Aesthetics map data to visual elements or parameters

-• classcolor, (or shape, size, etc.)
+• class → color, (or shape, size, etc.)

 gg: Mapping Aesthetics IV